 Feedback from parents of disabled children made me realise how these problems often persuade them from taking their loved ones on holiday.

 Problems don’t go away on their own.
 They are corrected or removed when someone makes things better.

 Troubleshooting, researching ways to do things better have been part of me since my childhood.
-In this perspective, the choice to put my personal experience at test to improve access to air travel for all was my one way street.
+In this perspective, the choice to put my personal experience to test to improve access to air travel for all was my one-way street.